 .

 Each day, many people are mistreated because of the colour of their skin, so what are the effects of discrimination (on characters) in the two novels?
-The book, To Kill a Mockingbird, by Harper Lee, is set in Maycomb, Alabama.
-This small southern town expresses strong racial prejudice which becomes evident through the conflict of the story: Tom Robinson’s trial.
+The book To Kill a Mockingbird by Harper Lee, is set in Maycomb, Alabama.
+This small southern town expresses strong racial prejudice, which becomes evident through the conflict of the story: Tom Robinson’s trial.
 The novella, Of Mice and Men, written by John Steinbeck, is set in California after the Great Depression.
 Crooks, a black stable hand who has lived almost his entire life on the farm, lives on his own since he is the only black man on the farm.
 Both To Kill a Mockingbird and Of Mice and Men show the negative effects of racial prejudice on characters.
 In Mockingbird, Lee uses Tom Robinson’s trial to highlight the racist flaws of the American justice system that black people faced in the 1930’s.
 Conversely, in Mice and Men, also set in the 1930’s, Steinbeck uses the character of Crooks to show the segregated effects the Jim Crow laws.
 Ultimately, we learn through the plot in both pieces of literature, the devastating effects of discrimination on black people during the 1930’s.

 Conforming to society’s rules and social norms is a normal part of life, but what is considered ‘the norm’ changes again and again, from generation to generation.
 Material items, family, friends and relationships all seem to be a popular deciding factor for how people fit in, but how did those in the Civil rights era decide where members of the community fit in?
 In The Help and To Kill A Mockingbird, the reader explores small towns with distinct communities of people who fit in based on wealth, class and ethnicity.
 In The Help, a book that takes place in Mississippi in the 1960s, there is a familiar returning theme of racism, but it is not by far the only prejudice the reader sees take place.
 Those of a lower class were looked down on by those of higher social standing, whereas in To Kill a Mockingbird, a book taking place in the fictional town of Maycomb in the 1930s, there is mainly a theme of prejudice towards the African American community simply for the colour of their skin.